Iowa Hawkeye Baseball: Playing for Next Year - News Break

 Iowa Hawkeye Baseball: Playing for Next Year

 Iowa’s postseason baseball hopes came to an end this past weekend; the Hawks lost 2 of 3 to Northwestern.
 It became the second series in a row that the Hawkeyes have dropped.
 Iowa took the Friday night win, 6-1.
 It was the eighth straight Friday win for the Hawkeyes.
 Much of this can be credited to Iowa’s ace, redshirt junior lefty Trenton Wallace.
 Wallace improved his record to 6-1 on the year with an ERA of 2.45.
 Wallace pitched 6 innings, giving up just 3 hits, 0 earned runs, and striking out 8 batters.
-Wallace moved into second place all-time on Iowa’s strikeout list.
-Peyton Williams went 3 for 5 and Austin Martin and Izaya Fullard both went yard.
-Here’s Martin’s jack.www.blackheartgoldpants.com
+Wallace moved into second place all-time on Iowa’s strikeout list.www.chatsports.com